potassco/clinguin/docs/clinguin/use.rst

     attr(dd(X,Y),selected,V):-_all(sudoku(X,Y,V)).
     attr(dd(X,Y),selected,V):-sudoku(X,Y,V), _clinguin_browsing.

-As part of the dropdown we add the different drowdown menu items for all possible values the cell can take.
-In this case we all all values as items byt using the ``class`` attributem those that are not part of the brave consequences will apear in red and disabled.
+As part of the dropdown we add the different dropdown menu items for all possible values the cell can take.
+In this case we add all values as items by using the ``class`` attribute; those that are not part of the brave consequences will apear in red and disabled.
 When a click is performed on the item, the server will be called and instructed to perform the operation ``add_assumption(sudoku(X,Y,V))``.

 .. code-block::